 Mental Performance Consulting

-The Mental Performance Consulting (MPC) Concentration prepares graduate students to apply psychological principles to enhance performance, well-being, and personal development in sport, exercise, and other performance domains.
-This concentration aligns with the Association for Applied Sport Psychology (AASP) Graduate Program Standards, ensuring students gain the knowledge, skills, and applied experience necessary for a career in mental performance consulting.
+The Mental Performance Consulting (MPC) Concentration prepares graduate students to apply psychological principles to support performance excellence, well-being, and personal growth across sport, exercise, and other performance domains.
+Aligned with the Association for Applied Sport Psychology (AASP) Graduate Program Standards, this concentration equips students with the knowledge, skills, and applied experiences necessary for careers in mental performance consulting settings.

 Available in the following academic programs